hackergrrl/scrappy-ircd/README.md

 Slack decided to remove its IRC gateway, and as an already unwilling user of their service, I sure as heck wasn't going to use their heavy, closed, slow frontend as well.
-So I wrote a minimal IRC server implementation, to be paired with `slack-irc`, to enable continued interaction with Slack via IRC.
+So I wrote a minimal IRC server implementation, to be paired with [slack-irc](https://github.com/ekmartin/slack-irc), to enable continued interaction with Slack via IRC.

+The idea behind how it works is that slack-irc controls a Slack bot and an IRC bot, and relays the messages in between the two.
+Instead of using a public IRC server or trying to set up one of the big heavy complicated IRC servers out there, you can run `scrappy-irc` on localhost in one npm command.

 ## Install